Academic Calendar

 Pre- or corequisite(s): None.

-This course introduces students to the basic skills in listening, speaking, reading, and writing in Mandarin Chinese, and to Chinese culture.
+Students learn basic skills in listening, speaking, reading, and writing in Mandarin Chinese.
+Students also gain an introduction to Chinese culture.

 MAND 102